trolie/spec/README.md

 To simplify the local setup of the toolchain, a devcontainer is provided.
 This will also install VS Code extensions to help with local editing.

-If your company uses MITM, self-signed certificates through your Internet proxy and/or proxies upstream RubyGem or npm repos, please follow the instructions in the next section to get the local devcontainer editing experience working.
+#### Self-Signed Certs and Repo Proxies

-### Self-Signed Certs and Repo Proxies
+If your company uses MITM, self-signed certificates through your Internet proxy and/or proxies upstream RubyGem or npm repos, please follow these instructions to get the local devcontainer editing experience working.

 Put your company's self-signed cert in a PEM file at: `.devcontainer/root.pem`